DizzyPanda1/GreenwashingDetectionDataset/README.md

 ## Dataset Description
 The dataset comprises entries that provide detailed information about companies, their environmental claims, accusations of greenwashing, and other relevant details.
 The key fields in the dataset include:

-Company: The name of the company.
+- Company: The name of the company.
-Year: The year when the greenwashing claim or accusation was made.
+- Year: The year when the greenwashing claim or accusation was made.
-URL: A link to a source or reference for the claim or accusation.
+- URL: A link to a source or reference for the claim or accusation.
-Claim: The environmental claim made by the company.
+- Claim: The environmental claim made by the company.
-Accusation: Details of the greenwashing accusation (if available).
+- Accusation: Details of the greenwashing accusation (if available).
-Company Description: A brief description of the company's operations and products.
+- Company Description: A brief description of the company's operations and products.
-Type: The nature of the entry (e.g., greenwash).
+- Type: The nature of the entry (e.g., greenwash).
-Certificates: Environmental certificates held by the company (if any).
+- Certificates: Environmental certificates held by the company (if any).

+## Contribution
+Contributions to the dataset are welcome.
+If you have additional data or corrections, please submit a pull request or open an issue.

+## License
+This dataset is provided under the MIT License.